Feedback widget for documentation

 Find out which docs pages your users actually hate

 Drop in a widget.
-We'll tell you which pages confuse readers, which sections drive support tickets, and what to fix first.
+We'll tell you which pages confuse readers, where they get stuck, and what to fix first.
 AI groups feedback into themes so you don't have to read every comment.

 Free up to 25 entries.
 No credit card.
 Works with Docusaurus, MkDocs, Sphinx, Antora, and more.